10.2.1 There are three stages to the procedure:

 10.7.1 Mitigation does not provide a defence for academic misconduct but it might allow us to consider a lesser penalty.
 This means we do not take into account your intention to breach the regulations; this is a matter of fact which will be determined by the investigation.
 For example, if you take notes into an exam, we will consider this as a breach of our regulations, even if you do not use the notes and never intended to.
 However, we may consider intent when determining the weight of penalty to apply.

-10.8.1 If your school suspects that academic misconduct has occurred they will proceed with an investigation.
+10.8.1 If it is suspected that academic misconduct has occurred we will proceed with an investigation.
 The investigation may include:

 10.8.2 Where the allegation is raised by a tutor from another school, the allegation will be put forward and investigated by the school who owns and delivers the module.

-10.8.3 We will not take into account any previously upheld allegations of academic misconduct when considering a current allegation.
+10.8.6 We will not take into account any previously upheld allegations of academic misconduct when considering a new, unrelated allegation.
 However, if we conclude that you have committed an offence, we will then take into account any previously upheld allegations when applying a penalty.
 It is likely that if you have a previously upheld offence, we will apply a more serious penalty.

 10.9.1 The purpose of this investigation is to establish the facts as far as possible.
 We will treat you and any other person(s) involved fairly and will not make assumptions about whether or not the allegation is true or false.